cuiyongbo/hello-world/my_wiki/pending_tasks.rst

 #.
 Introduction machine learning with python [#introduction_ml_py]_

 #. matplotlib to draw the cover of murphy's machine learning
-#. matplotlib draw with annotation, set interval for axis display
 #. review Unix process and thread facilities
 #. explore boston_housing, diabetes datasets for regression, the digits dataset for multi-class classification.